 Tomorrow’s smart cities will redefine sustainability and livability.
 The common thread for these smart infrastructure technologies is the reliance on a high-speed — wired or wireless — internet connection, including 5G.

 In order to execute these smart solutions, there remains the need to keep pace with the explosive pace of technological innovation.
-The state program will support legislation that promotes research, development, and investment in smart infrastructure and that modernizes archaic regulations allowing companies to create and meet the increased demand of consumers, cities, and government agencies, while ensuring that there is an even playing field in terms of technological adoption and innovation.
+The state program will support legislation that promotes research, development, and investment in smart infrastructure and modernizes archaic regulations, allowing companies to create and meet the increased demand of consumers, cities, and government agencies, while ensuring that there is an even playing field in terms of technological adoption and innovation.